microkost/Steganography-for-IP-networks/README.md

 * more methods - anytime
 * multiplatformity by converting to .NetCore, now dependent on [PcapDotNet](https://github.com/PcapDotNet/Pcap.Net/) framework lock.
 * improve [console wizard](https://medium.com/@tonerdo/a-better-keyboard-input-experience-for-net-console-apps-73a24f09cd0e) for humans
+* there is no dynamic settings for timers and other constant public values

 ## Disclaimer